 Tsinatkeab (Tsinat) Hailu

 Tsinatkeab (Tsinat) Hailu is a molecular biologist with a background in protein folding and directed protein evolution.
 Tsinat holds a master’s degree in Molecular Cell Biology and Biological Chemistry from Vrije Universiteit (VU) Amsterdam.
 He was a Howard Hughes Medical Institute research scholar at the University of Michigan, Ann Arbor from 2009 to 2014 where he worked on developing in vivo models for studying protein folding.
 Tsinat was instrumental to Amylon’s inception at ProQR Therapeutics and is part of its founding scientific team.

-Sevgi Fruytier joined Amylon in November 2018 as Patient Engagement Associate.
+Sevgi Fruytier joined Amylon in June 2018 as Business Associate.
 She holds a master degree in Biomedical Sciences from Leiden University, as well as a master degree in Global Health from Maastricht University.
-This combination has given her insights in both the scientific as well as the social aspects of drug development and healthcare innovation.
-Sevgi has experience in biomedical and clinical research at multiple organizations and is highly driven to translate science to society and create value for patients.
-She is responsible for partnering with patient communities and ensuring that the patient’s need is always at the center of our work.
+This combination has given her insights in both the scientific as well as the social aspects of healthcare innovation.
+She has experience in fundamental and clinical research at multiple organizations and is highly driven to translate science to society and create value for patients.
+Sevgi supports activities related to the scouting, evaluation and selection of new assets and technologies.
+In addition, she is responsible for corporate communication and partnering with patient communities.

 Dinko Valerio, PhD